Inferred-variance uncertainty relations in the presence of quantum entanglement: Inferred uncertainty relations bounded by entanglement for two qubits and the Pauli observables

-In this section, we derive a few inequalities that show how entanglement appears in the lower bound of the conditional-variance uncertainty relations.
-But, first we describe the steps to calculate the conditional variance or the inferred variance as follows.
-5pt \textbf{Recipe to calculate inferred variance:} We follow the recipe proposed by \cite{reid} to find out the conditional variances.
-Consider a two-qubit state $\rho_{AB}$.
-We want to infer the variance of the general Pauli measurement $S$ on Alice's side from the measurement outcome of $S$ on Bob's side.
-We denote the inferred outcome on Alice's side by $i=0,1$ and the measurement outcome on Bob's side by $j=0,1$.
-The recipe is as follows: The probability of getting outcome $i$ and $j$ is
+In this section, we derive a few inequalities that show how entanglement appears in the lower bound of inferred-variance uncertainty relations.
+First we describe the steps to calculate the inferred variance.

-where $|i\rangle\langle i|$ denotes the projector for $i$'th outcome.
-Summing over the outcome of Alice, we will find the probability of getting outcome $j$ on Bob's side

-Now we find out the conditional probability of obtaining outcome at $A$ conditioned on the measurement outcome at $B$ by using Baye's rule for conditional probability.
-For this we find $P''_{i,j}[\rho_{AB}]$ as the following.